G-Node/python-odml/doc/tutorial.rst

     >>> print(odmlEX['TheCrew'].properties['NoCrewMembers'].dependency_value)
     None

-As mentioned the value attribute of a Property can only contain multiple metadata when they have the same ``dtype`` and ``unit``, as it is the case for the Property 'NameCrewMembers'::
+As mentioned the values attribute of a Property can only contain multiple metadata when they have the same ``dtype`` and ``unit``, as it is the case for the Property 'NameCrewMembers'::

-    >>> print(odmlEX['TheCrew'].properties['NameCrewMembers'].value)
+    >>> print(odmlEX['TheCrew'].properties['NameCrewMembers'].values)
-    [u'Arthur Philip Dent',
+    ['Arthur Philip Dent',
-     u'Zaphod Beeblebrox',
+     'Zaphod Beeblebrox',
-     u'Tricia Marie McMillan',
+     'Tricia Marie McMillan',
-     u'Ford Prefect']
+     'Ford Prefect']
     >>> print(odmlEX['TheCrew'].properties['NameCrewMembers'].dtype)
     person
     >>> print(odmlEX['TheCrew'].properties['NameCrewMembers'].unit)
     None

-NOTE: 'property.value' will always return a copy!
-Any direct changes to the returned list will have no affect on the actual property value.
+NOTE: 'property.values' will always return a copy!
+Any direct changes to the returned list will have no affect on the actual property values.
 If you want to make changes to a property value, either use the 'append', 'extend' and 'remove' methods or assign a new value list to the property.